 Do you have an eye for Fashion Design?
 Want to turn your creative ideas into complete clothing lines?
 Discover the skills you need to break into this fast-paced industry.

 With the right teaching and learning opportunities, it’s possible to turn your passion into a rewarding and successful career.
-From designers, pattern cutters and seamstresses to marketers, buyers and merchandisers, we can help get you there.
+From designers, product developers, garment technologists to buyers, merchandisers and marketing teams.

 Why study at Buckinghamshire New University?